-Fowler's toad is a medium-sized toad with a light gray, tan, brown, or greenish-gray ground color with paired dark markings on the back.
-Each dark spot on the back may encircle 1–6 “warts."
-There is often a thin white stripe down the back.
-The belly is cream-colored, and there may be a dark gray spot on the chest.
-The oblong parotoid gland is connected to a rather shallow bony crest on the head.
-Makes a short, nasal “w-a-a-a-h,” lasting from 1 to 2½ seconds.
+Fowler's toad is a medium-sized toad with a light gray to greenish-gray background color with 6 paired, irregular, dark gray spots on the back.
+There are also dark markings on the sides and legs.
+Each dark spot on the back generally has 3 or more "warts."
+There is usually a light tan or white line down the back.
+The belly is cream or white, and there is often a dark gray spot on the chest.
+The large, wartlike paratoid gland behind each eye is oblong and is connected to a rather shallow, bony cranial crest above each eye.
+The male's call is a short, medium-pitched, raspy, nasal “w-a-a-a-a-a-h,” lasting from 1 to 3 seconds.

 Habitat and Conservation

-Begins to breed in late April (southeastern Missouri) and May (the rest of the state) to early June.
+In southern Missouri, the species begins to breed in late March into April and May.
+In the rest of the state, breeding begins in May or early June.
+They select flooded fields, ditches, swamps, marshes, and shallow, slow-water sections of streams, as well as ponds on occasions.
+Females are attracted to the breeding sites by a chorus of calling males.
 A female may lay over 8,000 eggs.
 The tadpoles usually hatch in less than a week.
-Toadlets start appearing in late June through mid-July.
-It takes them two years to reach maturity.
+Toadlets start transforming in 21 to 60 days and begin appearing in late June through mid-July.
+It takes them one to two years to reach maturity.

 What would a gorgeous night camping on an Ozark river sandbar be, without nature’s symphony of sounds: the lapping of the water, the rasps and chirps of innumerable insects, the calls of whip-poor-wills . . . and the “wa-a-a-a-h” calls of Fowler’s toads?

 Contrary to superstition, toads do not cause warts on humans.